aws-amplify/docs/cli-toolchain/quickstart.md

 The `amplify configure hosting` command for the Amplify Console option, opens up the AWS Amplify Console browser tab for you where you can configure advanced settings such as rewrite/redirect URL's, basic auth, custom domain.
 These advanced settings do not get replicated or cloned  between environments and you'd have to configure them on a per-environment basis.

-**Note**: Amplify Console automatically handles cache invalidations and there is no aditional configurations or commands/command-line parameters required for it.
+**Note**: Amplify Console automatically handles cache invalidation and there is no additional configurations or commands/command-line parameters required for it.

 ### Amazon S3 & Amazon Cloudfront